Navigation

 The International Citizen Leaders Fellowship provides year-long mentorship and training to a select group of international students who want to design and implement an original project to improve the international student experience at UVA.

 The Fellowship is a joint collaboration between the International Studies Office and the Contemplative Sciences Center’s Student Flourishing Initiative.
-The concept of flourishing will be used to help students envision the forms of engagement they would like to see on Grounds to enhance the well-being of the greater international student community, or some subset within it.
-Through a series of reflective activities, periodic “coaching calls” and a one-credit short course in the spring, fellows will learn a combination of contemplative and ethnographic methods, dispositions, and practices to create change within themselves and the communities they care about.
+The concept of flourishing is used to help students envision the forms of engagement they would like to see on Grounds to enhance the well-being of the greater international student community, or some subset within it.
+Through a series of reflective activities, periodic “coaching calls” and a one-credit short course in the spring, fellows learn a combination of contemplative practices and ethnographic methods to create change within themselves and the communities they care about.

 Fellows emerge having cultivated their own style of citizen leadership, one that enables them to lead their own lives in ways that are more actively engaged and values-driven, while making it possible for others to do the same.